Gairo, Sardinia: Legends

 The most famous legend linked to the village is that of Sa Babaieca.
 According to this legend, old people aged 70 used to assume hallucinogen herbs (sa lua, euphorbia) and to reach a big rock south of the village accompanied by the oldest male son.
 Once they reached the rock, they used to jump down, as to avoid weighing down the community.

-According to this legend, one guy, accompanying the old father, decided to forbid his father to jump and to bring him back home, hiding him to the rest of the community.
-Thanks to his wise advise for agriculture and life in general, he became in a while the richest person of the whole village.
-He decided than to tell everybody his secret and the tradition was stopped.

-There are not historical evidences of these sacrifices, however the legend is still told to children as to teach them the importance of old people's words.
-Although they may appear as useless and boring, they must be considered as the real richness of the community.

 The rock called Sa Babaieca is located one km South of the old village and it is open to visitors.
-The path to reach it is curiously called "Conch'e luas", literally "head of euphorbia" (the hallucinogen herb that according to the legend was assumed before than jumping from the rock).
+The path to reach it is curiously called Conch'e luas, literally "head of euphorbia" (the hallucinogen herb that according to the legend was assumed before than jumping from the rock).